Deploying to Akamai Cloud (Linode) via DeployHQ: Automated VPS Deployment

 - Adding a repository manually

-Setting up your Linode server
+Setting up your Akamai Cloud server

-Start by entering a name, and choosing SSH/SFTP as the protocol:
+Start by entering a name and choosing SSH/SFTP as the protocol:

 Run your first deployment

-If your files are already on Linode though and up to date with the latest commit, you can follow this guide to skip that first deployment:
+If your files are already on the server and up to date with the latest commit, you can skip that initial upload:

 Further reading

-- Compiling assets and javascript with the Build pipeline
+- Compile assets with the Build pipeline